notFazal/Grow-Garden/README.md

 Fazal Quadri (Project Lead),
 Helmer Gomez (Frontend Developer).

 This application aims to reduce user's not focusing on what is important.
+Their garden grows as long as they are on the website and not being distracted on something else.

 ## How to use this project<!-- Required -->
 <!--